microsoft/DynamicTelemetry/docs/docs/Scenarios.DeepDiagnostics.document.md

 {{ ProvideFeedback(page.file.src_uri) }}

-# Using Dynamic Telemetry for Deep Diagnostics, at Scale
+# Deep Diagnostics, at Scale

 In Dynamic Telemetry, Probes and Actions play crucial roles in monitoring and diagnosing system behavior.
 Probes, such as any Log